 A number of local COVID-19 vaccination centres have been set up across Grampian.
-You can only attend if you have an appointment.
+Your invitation letter will state which centre your appointment is at.

 Centres have been set up in the following areas:

 If you want to find out about public transport go to the Traveline Scotland website on www.travelinescotland.com or call them on 0871 200 2233.
 You can check the latest Stagecoach timetables at www.stagecoachbus.com/promos-and-offers/national/covid-temporary-timetables.
 If you are struggling to work out how to get to your appointment you can call THInC on 01467 536111 or email firstname.lastname@example.org for advice

 For appointments at P&J Live at TECA: If travelling by car, please enter via Dyce Drive or via the A96 (southbound only) as all other entry points are bus gates.
 Once on the event complex, please follow directional signage to parking areas.
 Free parking is available.

 Stagecoach (Jet 727) and First (X27) bus standard services operate through the event complex on a daily basis.

 For further information about getting to P&J Live please visit www.pandjlive.com/visiting/getting-here.

 What to know when attending your COVID-19 vaccination appointment: